-Our residential rehab in New Jersey is a little different from other rehab centers.
+Our residential rehab in NJ is a little different from other rehab centers.
 We provide accommodation for those receiving drug treatment in gender-specific New Jersey treatment centers.
-Additionally, we have a range of different living options for clients attending our partial hospitalization program and intensive outpatient program.
+Additionally, we have a range of different options for clients attending our partial hospitalization program and intensive outpatient program.
 Call us today at 888-342-3881 to find out more.

 For many people unfortunate enough to have a substance abuse problem, life has become an endless cycle of drug and alcohol abuse.
 Drug and alcohol addiction is rarely an isolated problem and has far-reaching triggers and consequences that contribute to the complexity of the illness.
 For example, many sufferers have experienced trauma or come from a family where emotions aren’t processed in the healthiest ways.

 If you live with addicted family members or people who struggle to control stress, recovery might be harder.
 Constant arguments and exposure to other triggers can seriously affect the healing process, which is one reason lots of people prefer to get help at residential treatment programs.

 Our treatment center has found a way to bridge the gap between outpatient services and sober living by providing attendees with the opportunity to stay at our nearby residences.
 Each treatment facility is overseen by our peer recovery support specialists, and you get to escape home to this tranquil oasis once the day’s addiction treatment is complete.